Public service loan forgiveness programs

 Joining the military

-Each branch of the service has its own loan forgiveness program.
-Critical positions often qualify for a higher amount of loan forgiveness.
+Each branch of the service has its own federal student loan forgiveness program.
+Some positions may qualify for a higher amount of loan forgiveness.
 For details, contact an armed forces recruiter or visit them online.

 - U.S. Army: Paying for College